Borys Yanovskyi

-Borys Karlovych Yanovskyi or Janowsky (Яновський Борис Карлович) (31 December 1875, Moscow – 19 January 1933, Kharkiv) was a Russian/Ukrainian composer, music critic, conductor and teacher of German origin.
+Borys Karlovych Yanovskyi or Janowsky (Яновський Борис Карлович) (31 December 1875, Moscow – 19 January 1933, Kharkiv) was a Russian-born Ukrainian composer, music critic, conductor and teacher of German origin.
 His actual surname was Siegl.
 Yanovskyi lived and worked in St. Petersburg, Moscow, Kyiv and Kharkiv.

 Biography

 Borys Karlovych Yanovskyi was born on 19/31 December 1875 in Moscow, the son of a German, Karl Siegl.
 His initial musical training was undertaken by his father, before he became a student of E. A. Ryb.
 Yanovskyi lived in Kyiv until 1910, where he graduated from Galagan College and Kyiv University (1903).
 He worked as a conductor, teacher, and critic.
 He lived in St. Petersburg from 1910.
 Between 1916 and 1917, he was the conductor of the Zimin Opera in Moscow.
 In 1918, he travelled back to Ukraine, becoming a teacher at the Music Technical College and the Music and Drama Institute in Kharkiv.

 Member of the editorial board of the journal.
 "Music", head of the music department of the newspaper "Communist" in Kharkiv.
 Member of the Kharkiv branch of MTL.
 He worked in Kyiv as an employee of periodicals and magazines, at the same time he taught, had conducting practice and wrote critical articles.
 He was the first editor-in-chief of the magazine "The World of Art".

 Yanovskyi died on 19 January 1933 in Kharkiv.